Skip to main content

 • AIMS

-Students participate in professional activities in a broad audiovisual field, in the areas of production, direction and audiovisual techniques.
+• Students participate in the professional activities of a broad audiovisual field, in the areas of production, directing and audiovisual techniques.

-They acquire skills in the scientific, artistic, technical and organisational fields of audiovisual production.
+• They will acquire skills in the scientific, artistic, technical and organisational fields in the audiovisual field.

-At the same time, they develop interpersonal skills, an ability to adapt and a sense of teamwork, particularly through practical work and internships in companies.
+• At the same time, they develop their knowledge, ability to adapt and sense of teamwork, in particular through practical work and work placements in companies.

 • TARGETED STUDENTS